 6. Don’t review this close to the test.

 Our minds need a break—especially on test day!
-Try to plan ahead to review with your child one to three days before the test so that your child doesn’t feel rushed to cram for it.
-Remember, with Spiral Learning, concepts are learned and remembered which provides your child with the confidence he needs when tested.
+Try to plan ahead so your child doesn’t feel rushed to cram right before test time.
+Remember: With Spiral Learning, concepts are learned and retained, providing your child the confidence he or she needs when tested.

 During the test